clarusway-aws-devops/ckad/job-cronjob/step1/step1.md

-- Create a job named pi with image perl:5.34 that runs the command with arguments `perl -Mbignum=bpi -wle 'print bpi(2000)'` and set an active deadline time as `60 seconds`.
+- Create a job named pi with image perl:5.34 that runs the command with arguments `perl -Mbignum=bpi -wle 'print bpi(2000)'` and set an active deadline time as '60 seconds'.